-This great earthquake and ensuing tsunami took 128 lives (tsunami 113, earthquake 15), and caused about $311 million in property loss.
+This great earthquake and ensuing tsunami took 131 lives (tsunami 122, earthquake 9), and caused about $2.3 billion in property loss (in 2013 dollars; equivalent to $311 million in 1964).
 Earthquake effects were heavy in many towns, including Anchorage, Chitina, Glennallen, Homer, Hope, Kasilof, Kenai, Kodiak, Moose Pass, Portage, Seldovia, Seward, Sterling, Valdez, Wasilla, and Whittier.

 Landslides in Anchorage caused heavy damage.
 Huge slides occurred in the downtown business section, at Government Hill, and at Turnagain Heights.
 The largest and most devastating landslide occurred at Turnagain Heights.
 An area of about 130 acres was devastated by displacements that broke the ground into many deranged blocks that were collapsed and tilted at all angles.
 This slide destroyed about 75 private houses.
 Water mains and gas, sewer, telephone, and electrical systems were disrupted throughout the area.